 Lindsay was born and raised in Qu’Appelle, SK, but has called Regina home for the last eleven years.
 In her spare time she enjoys reading, spending time with family and playing board games.

-Bonny Bodnar, Administrative Coordinator
+Bonny Bodnar, Office Manager

 “For the majority of my career, I have worked downtown and always enjoy the energy and diversity of events, restaurants and shops.
 There is no other place in the city where you consistently bring people of all ages and backgrounds together for events year-round that enhance the city and community.”